Introduction :

 android:value="your_api_key"/>

-2. Add the following elements to your manifest.
-Replace com.example.mapdemo with the package name of your application.
+Add the following elements to your manifest.
+Replace com.example.mapdemo

 <permission